imrhalkova/VirtualGarden/user_documentation.md

 Below the new day button there are the tiles of the garden.
 The screen with the info of a specific tile is accessed by clicking said tile.

-the left side of the screen is used for displaying the info about the current active event in a light blue box.
+The left side of the screen is used for displaying the info about the current active event in a light blue box.
 The event info includes name, description, number of days left plus additional info for specific events.
 If no event is currently active the blue box is not visible at all.

 ### A tile